MichalRybinski/Trion/README.md

 ## Where did the name Trion come from?

 The term 'trion' is taken in the meaning described in a book by [Stanisław Lem](https://en.wikipedia.org/wiki/Stanis%C5%82aw_Lem), titled 'The Magellanic Cloud' (1955).
-The single trion is a crystallic content container, which can store not only text and images, which can be easily displayed upon request, but also voice and music and even scents.
+The single trion is a crystallic content container, which can store not only text and images, that could be easily displayed upon request, but also voice and music and even scents.
 A collection of trions ('Trion Library') was a unimagineably huge database, to which all members of society had direct and instant access and could search for and consume the content.
 This is the basic function of Internet nowadays for many of it's users, though we're still waiting for the format for the scent ;-)

 Since the trigger for this project was to deliver brand new, shining CMS adapted to specific and constantly shifting needs of science fiction/fiction/fantasy community site, the project and [basic content container](#basic-content-container-trion) has been named after the 'trion'.